 Whilst in New Zealand Mark and Harry made contact with the Waitemata District Health Board where research and treatment into melanoma was underway.
 With an interested group of clinicians and business people, it was agreed to found a charity.
 From the generous donation of funds raised during this walk, the Melanoma Foundation of New Zealand (now Melanoma NZ) was established and still thrives today.

 Apart from tackling uninhabitable terrains to raise funds for the charity, Harry has producing a DVDs for schools, which paid for Jackie Blunt to work as a cancer nurse at Queen Victoria Hospital, East Grinstead.
 He helped fund and manned the ‘Mole Patrol’, a mobile mole awareness clinic in the West Country with Sun Safe in Cornwall.
 Organised Sun Hat Days with local schools and has sold Christmas cards, UV bracelets, branded bands and has teamed up with many like-minded people and organisations to help them raise funds for their own melanoma charities.

-Harry currently dedicates his time to supporting Michelle Baker (the CEO) in running the charity and its two major campaigns; the Outdoor Kids Sun Safety Code and Watch Your Back!, and also chairing the current board of Trustees once a month.
-Although Harry is not as mobile has he once was, you will still see him at events; if there is money to be raised and people to be educated, rest assured, Harry will be there.
+Harry currently dedicates his time to supporting Michelle Baker (the CEO) in running the charity and its two major campaigns; the Outdoor Kids Sun Safety Code and Watch Your Back!, and also chairing the current board of Trustees.
+Although Harry is not as mobile as he once was, if there is money to be raised and people to be educated, rest assured, Harry will be there.

 Harry has written two books; ‘The Slowest Pilgrim’ and ‘Harry the Wheelbarrow Man’ (published by Dreamtime Publications) detailing his adventures Talking of his achievements with the charity, Harry remains modest and says, ”We need support to create impact and that’s why I’m doing it.
 There’s no known cure yet, but finding one is my goal.”